tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 }());
 ```

 This is all well and good.
 However, let's say that during a refactor of this code the `var choice = 'foo';` line is accidentally removed.
-Under normal circumstances this would cause a syntax error because `window.choice` would now be undefined.
+Under normal circumstances this would cause a ReferenceError because `window.choice` would now be undefined.
 However, because there is a DOM node with an `id` of `choice`, that reference will now refer to the DOM node instead.
 This can easily lead to unexpected behavior.

 The flip side of this situation is also true.
 If you have an element `<div id="bar"></div>` and use `window.bar` to refer to it, that code will break if you create JavaScript variable using `var` in the same scope (i.e. `var bar = 2;`).